mosherubin/Japanese-Cipher-Machines/README.md

 | License | MIT License (see LICENSE.txt) |
 | Documentation | This file |

-:Author: Moshe Rubin <moshe.rubin@gmail.com>
-:Version: 0.1
-:Date: December 25, 2021
-:Home Page:
-:License: MIT License (see LICENSE.txt)
-:Documentation: This file
-:Support:

-This project is a Python library and command-line utility for simulating the Japanese IKA Machine, ...
+This project is a Python 3 library for simulating several Japanese cipher machines used by the Japanese military and diplomatic corps between the years 1930-1945.
+The library also includes basic and generic cryptographic components used to implement the aforementioned cipher machines.

 This project is a Python 3 library and command-line utility for encrypting and decrypting text by simulating the operation of an actual PURPLE machine.